Filter Press

 R = Volume Fraction of Feed liquid remaining in Washed Cake

-If mass of wash water < mass of unwashed feed liquor, then the maximum wash efficiency is:
+• However, if the vol of wash water < vol of unwashed feed liquor, then the maximum achievable wash efficiency is limited and can be calculated as:

 [math]\displaystyle{ \cfrac{R}{100} = \left(1 - \cfrac{E}{100}\right)^n }[/math]